 Libby identifies one difficulty for Scottish artists as the lack of studio spaces.
 Her own studio is the spare bedroom in her own house.
 Having sketched outdoors, with a wide range of materials, Libby then brings her materials indoors, prints out her photos taken onsite, makes a “montage wall”, including perhaps a few bits of foliage from the scene – and begins to paint on larger scale paper.
 “I wouldn’t call it a recreation, but a continuation.”
 She has learnt the right percentage to be able to mix acrylics with oil paints.

 Libby’s talk was peppered with references to using social media – she maintains an attractive website, Facebook presence, Twitter and uses them to stay linked with other artists.
 This makes her work very accessible, wherever you live.
-Libby is currently collaborating on a video of her work, to be made available on her website before Summer 2019.
+The talk was videoed by Josh Davie – and there are now two videos of the event:

 She is aiming to make a series of drawings, possibly paintings in the Findhorn location later in the year, which will yield more pictures of water in the landscape – the Moray coastline.